Reliefs and Exemptions

 Find out how to set up a charity on the Gov.UK website

 Some organisations are not registered as charities, but would be entitled to register under Section 505 of the Income & Corporation Taxes Act 1988.
-A confirmation letter from the HM Revenues and Customs will be sufficient proof.
+If you are not in the register of charities or an 'excepted charity', we can still treat you as a charity if you have a letter from HM Revenue and Customs stating that, for tax purposes, you are treated as a charity.

 Rate Relief for Community Amateur Sports Clubs (CASCs)